-Figure 4.
-Detail of back panel showing line input connectors Audio Mixer
+Detail of back panel showing main output connectors

-Figure 5.
-Detail of back panel showing main output connectors will drop slightly.
-A 0.5 dB difference in output level can be expected as the load impedance changes from 10 k ohms to 600 ohms.
-This loading situation applies to the monitor outputs and reference tone direct outputs as well.
-Note that the main outputs are intended only for connection to devices located within a broadcast vehicle or dedicated indoor facility.
-While the circuitry used in the outputs is robust and sonically excellent, they're not intended for direct exposure to the extreme conditions that can occur in the nasty "outside world."
-This limitation is normally not an issue as the main outputs will typically be connected to inputs on a distribution amplifier.
-Should the main outputs need to be connected directly to a vehicle's I/O panel, it's recommended that one-to-one isolation transformers be placed in their signal paths.
-Ensure that any transformer selected is specified for use in line-level, rather than just microphone-level, applications.
-The main outputs utilize 3-pin male XLR connectors for interconnection.
+The main outputs utilize 3-pin male XLR-type connectors for interconnection.
 Prepare the mating connectors (females) so that pin 2 is signal high (+ or hot), pin 3 is low (- or cold), and pin 1 is shield.
 Whether these outputs are wired via a patch bay will depend on the specific installation.
 But at least having "mults" of the main outputs on patch points is probably a good idea.
 While balanced operation is generally preferred, unbalanced operation is not a problem for the output circuitry.
 To connect to unbalanced loads prepare the mating connectors so that pin 2 is high (+ or hot), and both pins 1 and 3 are shield.
-For optimal unbalanced operation, it is important to connect pins 1 and 3 together directly on the connector that mates with the Model 742A, not at the other end of the cable.
+For optimal unbalanced operation, it is important to connect pins 1 and 3 together directly on the connector that mates with the Model 742, not at the other end of the cable.
 Monitor Outputs The monitor outputs are designed to connect to a variety of devices.
 In some applications they will connect to an audio power amplifier associated with a set of monitor loudspeakers.
 In mobile applications it's popular to use loudspeakers with an internal amplifier, such as those from Fostex.
 And, depending on how the monitor outputs are internally configured, they can also serve as a second set of +4 dBu nominal main outputs.
 The monitor outputs are electronically balanced, capacitor coupled, and line-level.
 They can drive balanced or unbalanced loads of 600 ohms or greater.
 Configuration jumpers allow the monitor outputs to be set from among three operating modes.
 In the "post" mode the output levels are dependent upon the settings of the front-panel level controls.
-In the "pre -10" mode the monitor outputs have a fixed nominal output level of -10 dBu.
+In the "pre -10" mode the monitor outputs have

+Detail of back panel showing monitor output connectors a fixed nominal output level of -10 dBu.
 In this mode, the nominal output level has been optimized to match the input sensitivity typically found on amplified loudspeakers.
 In the "pre +4" mode the monitor outputs have a fixed nominal output level of +4 dBu.
-The monitor outputs utilize 1/4-inch 3conductor jacks for interconnection.
-(Refer to Figure 6 for a detailed view.)
+The monitor outputs utilize 1/4-inch 3-conductor jacks for interconnection.
 Prepare the mating connectors (plugs) so the tip is signal high (+ or hot), ring is low (- or cold), and sleeve is shield.
 To connect to an unbalanced load connect tip to high (+ or hot) and both ring and sleeve to shield.
 Whether or not these outputs are wired via a patch bay will depend on the specific installation.
 In most cases they will not be.